suniala/openmrs-code-style-idea/README.md

  * Java and XML formatting rules that match, where the aforementioned rules do not say otherwise, the default rules used by Eclipse

+## Compatibility

+The code style file has been created with IDEA 14.
+Compatibility with other versions has not been tested.

 ## Using the rule set

 Importing the rule set into IDEA is as simple as: